polterguy/phosphorusfive/plugins/p5.lambda/README.md

 doesn't quite fit the description, since there is no programming language per se, but only an execution tree.
 However, for all practical concerns, it feels like a programming language.
 It allows you to create code in Hyperlambda, that will be evaluated as computing instructions.
-It is also Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages, although it is not suited to solve all your needs.
+It is also Turing complete in regards to execution, and allows you to do everything you can do in any other programming languages.

 ## [eval], the heart of p5.lambda